¨Travel makes you modest. You see what a tiny place you occupy in the world¨.

 Most importantly, RTW travel agencies have a lot of experience with this type of ticket.
 Fifty-Plus Nomad can use this expertise to save considerable frustration and possibly money.

-There are generally two types of RTW tickets.
+There are generally two types of Round the World tickets.
 One type is geared toward flying exclusively on one of the three airline alliances.
-(Each airline alliance has its own rules for how its round the world tickets work).
-The other type of RTW ticket comes for RTW travel agencies that use airlines from more than one airline alliance.
+(Each airline alliance has its own rules for how round the world tickets work).
+The other type of Round the World (RTW) ticket comes for RTW travel agencies that use airlines from more than one airline alliance.

 - begins and ends in the same country,